sbkellogg/ED795/README.md

 **Meeting Time:** This distance education course is predominantly asynchronous.
 Online tools are utilized throughout the course for communication and interaction.
 In addition, we may use Zoom for real-time web conferencing, virtual office hours, or whole class discussions.

 **Virtual Class Locations:** This course will be taught online through NC State's Moodle course management platform.
 Access http://wolfware.ncsu.edu/ and log-in with your Unity ID and password.
-After logging-in, locate and click on the ECI 519 section 602 to access the course site.
+After logging-in, locate and click on ED 795 to access the course site.

 **Instructor Information:**

 Name: Dr. Shaun Kellogg
 Email: shaun.kellogg@ncsu.edu
 Skype/Twitter/GitHub: @sbkellogg
 Office location: Friday Institute for Educational Innovation
 Office phone: (919) 513-8563
 Office Hours: any weekday by appointment

 **Required Course Texts:**